abbeyperini/digital-garden/blogs/HTML.md

 A screen reader treats buttons and links very differently.
 They have different built-in properties, behaviors, and states.
 Buttons made with `<a>` (which again, you should never do) will be grouped with other links.

 Buttons are for performing an action (unless that action is navigating to another page).
-Buttons and inputs are in tab order and can be triggered with space and enter for keyboard users.
+Buttons and inputs can be triggered with space and enter for keyboard users.
 The `<button>` element automatically provides hover and focus states.

 Anchor tags (`<a>`) are for links and [provide useful SEO](https://www.semrush.com/blog/what-is-anchor-text-and-how-can-i-optimize-it/).
-Anchor tags are not in tab order and are only triggered on enter.
+Anchor tags are only triggered on enter.

 #### Special mention: `<button>` vs `<input type="button">`